nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* Professors and Teaching Assistants at the National University of Singapore seeking a streamlined platform to manage past and current students.
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

+**Value proposition**:
+* EduLink NUS offers National University of Singapore professors and teaching assistants a centralised platform for effortless connection and search capabilities regarding past and current students.
+By streamlining communication and data retrieval, it enhances efficiency in academic engagement and administrative tasks.
-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* manage contacts faster than a typical mouse/GUI driven app

 ### User stories